 \section{EFT of Spinning Gravitating Objects}

 We start by reviewing the EFT of spinning gravitating objects \cite{Goldberger:2004jt, Levi:2015msa,Levi:2018nxp}.
-At the orbital scale the compact binary inspiral is described as a two-particle system with an effective action that consists of the purely gravitational action with the relevant field modes in weak gravity, augmented by a point-particle action $S_{\text{pp}}$ for each of the compact objects in the binary \cite{Goldberger:2004jt}: \be S_{\text{eff}}=S_{\text{gr}}[g_{\mu\nu}]+\sum_{a=1}^{2}S_{\text{pp}}(\lambda_a). \ee $S_{\text{gr}}$, the action of the gravitational field in some theory of gravity, must be supplemented by $S_{\text{pp}}$, a new infinite tower of interactions between the relevant field modes and the new worldline degrees of freedom at this scale.
+At the orbital scale the compact-binary inspiral is described as a two-particle system with an effective action that consists of the purely gravitational action with the relevant weak field modes, augmented by a point-particle action, $S_{\text{pp}}$, for each of the compact objects in the binary \cite{Goldberger:2004jt}: \be S_{\text{eff}}=S_{\text{gr}}[g_{\mu\nu}]+\sum_{a=1}^{2}S_{\text{pp}}(\lambda_a). \ee $S_{\text{gr}}$, the action of the field in some theory of gravity, must be supplemented by $S_{\text{pp}}$, a new infinite tower of interactions between the weak field modes and the new worldline degrees of freedom at this scale.
 These interactions are localized on the worldline of each object in the binary, parametrized by $\lambda_a$ for the $a$-th object.